BrutalistInstruments/Tsunami-CS-1/README.md

 We currently have schematics for the Main Control Surface, and the IO Board (currently out of date with new board revisions)
 ## TsunamiArduinoCore
-This is where the current stable build lives.
-Upload this through USB on your Arduino Mega in Platformio.
-Arudino IDE support coming soon (though not hard to convert for yourself).
+This version is uploadable through the Arudino IDE.
+Currnently holding the depreciated Platformio/Atom version, Concurrent version coming soon.
 ## TsunamiCS1Master
 This is the development section of repository, only to be used with Atmel Studio and the Atmel Ice programmer.
-If you're interested In development and onboard debugging through J-tag, this is what you want to use. (currently depreciated)
+If you're interested In development and onboard debugging through J-tag, this is what you want to use.
+(This is the current )
 ## Enclosure
 This has Files for laser cutting 1/8th " material to create enclosure.
 As this project progresses, new enclosure files for different fabrication facilities will be placed here.
 (New enclosure files needed for new board revisions)